marcosviniciusjau/expenses-frontend/README.md

-# Pizza Shop
+# Front-end of Cash Flow project

 # Description:
-This web application is a comprehensive solution for pizzerias, built with React, Vite, and Radix UI for a smooth and efficient user experience.
+This web application is a comprehensive solution for expenses, built with React, Vite, and Radix UI for a smooth and efficient user experience.

 # Features:
 # Authentication: